 For those intrepid, brave souls who just started a business or recently moved to the web you might be wondering where you should start?
 How do you get customers to your website and make money?
 The internet is a vast imbroglio; a complicated maze of digital wonderment.
 How can someone find little ol’ me in the endless maze of the web?
 In essence you are the smallest needle in the world’s largest haystack.
-Welcome to the wild, wonderful world of starting and promoting a business on the internet.
+Welcome to the wild, wonderful world of starting and promoting a business on the internet and digital marketing.

 It doesn’t have to be horrifying or complicated actually.
 With a little bit of a plan you can turn what most beginners consider a daunting task into something fairly painless and highly effective for your new venture.